ChristopherJHart/ChristopherJHart.github.io/_posts/2023-09-04-Enforcing-Python-Unit-Test-Coverage.md

 (venv) christopher@ubuntu-playground:~/GitHub/enforcing-unit-test
 ```

+**This is the crux of the problem** - we have added new code, *forgot to add unit tests for it*, and our code coverage tool failed to catch the gap.

-If this project is a proper software development project where multiple developers are reviewing each other's code, it's possible that during the code review process, a fellow developer could catch that this change did not include unit tests for the new module.
-However, if this project is backed by a single developer, or if your reviewers are suffering from [code review fatigue](https://tylercipriani.com/blog/2022/03/12/code-review-procrastination-and-clarity/), it's possible for the lack of unit tests for the new model to be missed during the code review process.
-And since code coverage tools may not necessarily catch the missing code coverage, nobody would be the wiser.
+If this project is a proper software development project where multiple developers are reviewing each other's code, it's possible that during the code review process, a fellow developer could catch that this change did not include unit tests for the new model.
+However, if this project is backed by a single developer, or reviewers are suffering from [code review fatigue](https://tylercipriani.com/blog/2022/03/12/code-review-procrastination-and-clarity/), it's possible for missing unit tests to slip through the cracks.
+And since coverage tools may not catch the coverage gap, nobody would be the wiser.

 ## Programmatically Enforcing Unit Test Coverage